swoicik/swoicik.github.io/_pages/photography.md

 Below is a small sample of pictures I've taken.
 If you wish to purchase any, a few prints are available on <a href="https://evrd.net" target="_blank" rel="noopener">EVRD.net.</a>

-Unlike most of the content on this site, these pictures are under copyright by me.
+Unlike most of the content on this site, these pictures are under copyright.
 If you wish to use them for personal or professional projects, please contact me.